serra/invoice-automator/readme.md

 see [`requirements.txt`](requirements.txt) for details.
 The package pdfkit requires [wkhtmltopdf] to be available on the command line.

+## Security

+### Fibery

+To access Fibery, an API token is needed.
+Preferably, you pass it as an environment variable `FIBERY_API_TOKEN`.
+This token can be passed as a command-line argument.

+### Google mail

+Uses OAuth2.

 ---

 ## Doing

+* Safely store secrets like the Google oauth token using keyring package
+* list the last emails with te admin inbox tokens
 * Save email to draft box in Google workspace.
   Google has a [Python API] that requires Python 3.10.7+, so we'd need to upgrade Python ✅.